addenial/smugglebus/README.md

 Since pentesters often times will target machines onto which users rarely log into (conference room PCs, kiosks, etc.) the payload needs to execute prior to user logon with "NT AUTHORITY\SYSTEM" account.
 Due to security updates/enhancements of modern Windows Operating Systems, service implant technique is used for all flavors of Windows.

 ### Service
 The service backdoor implant works by swapping a Windows service binary with attacker's binary.
-Use generate_payload.sh to create spoolsv.exe implant and choose a URL where web-hosted-stage.txt will be hosted.
+Use generate_payload.sh to create spoolsv.exe implant and choose a URL where web-hosted-stage.txt will be hosted (leave URL blank when using stagless templates, for example TEMPLATE5-stageless.go does not require use of the web-hosted-stage file).
 When executed, the web hosted stage will create two scheduled tasks via PowerShell: a payload task, and a clean-up task.
 Save the newly created spoolsv.exe in the "/home/tc/payload" folder.

 By default, the payload task will attempt to execute "%appdata%\start.exe", which SmuggleBus uploads from "/home/tc/payload" folder to "C:\Windows\System32\config\systemprofile\AppData\Roaming\start.exe" (SYSTEM profile %appdata% folder).
 THIS IS YOUR REVERSE SHELL BINARY (Metasploit, Empire, Cobalt Strike, etc.) which could potentially get flagged by AV.
 Uploading a compiled binary and using a scheduled task to execute it directly from disk is the preferred method to go undetected.